 For Crohn’s Disease: Surgery may involve removing damaged portions of the intestines, draining abscesses, or repairing fistulas.
 While surgery can alleviate symptoms, it is not a cure for Crohn’s disease, and the condition may return to other parts of the GI tract.

 For Ulcerative Colitis: In severe cases, removing the colon and rectum (proctocolectomy) can cure the disease, but patients may need to adjust to a new way of passing waste through an ileostomy or internal pouch.
+For those seeking advanced care, visit the best hospital for ulcerative colitis treatment for expert guidance and management options.

 Living with Crohn's Disease and Ulcerative Colitis